user18130814200115-2/listnonfree/README.md

 # listnonfree
-Posix shell script to list installed proprietary programs on arch linux.
+Bash script to list installed proprietary programs on arch linux.
 This script uses parabola's blacklist, selecting only the [nonfree] and [uses-nonfree] lines, not the [branding] or simmilar ones.

 https://wiki.parabola.nu/Blacklist